Patient Welfare Schemes

 Patients eligible for benefits from ESI, CGHS, ECHS schemes, or from government/semi-government organisations and public service undertakings who bring credit references can avail themselves of credit facilities.
 If sufficient funds are credited in advance at the cash counter, it can save several visits to the counter for various payments.

-- A Free Medicine Bank is open on every working day between 11.30 AM and 1.30 PM on the 6th floor of A Block.
-The bank is run on the basis of contributions in the form of money or medicines from individuals or groups.
+- A Free Medicine Bank : Located at Level 7, Block B, is open between 11.30 AM and 1.30 PM on all working days.
+It is run on the basis of contributions in the form of money or medicines from individuals or groups.
 NGOs also take up active role in the functioning of drugs bank.
-First-line and second line chemotherapy, antibiotics, disposables and supportive medicines are issued free of cost.
-Individual / group make Contribution - by cash/ by medicine.
+First-line and second line chemotherapy drugs, antibiotics, disposables and supportive medicines are issued free of cost.
+Individuals/groups shall make contribution - by cash/ by medicine.

-- Susan Daniel Cancer Relief Fund, USA -100 patients /per year ($ 100 each) - Hospital sends the list of patients.
+- Susan Daniel Cancer Relief Fund, USA -It is benefitted to 100 patients /per year ($ 100 each), for which RCC sends the list of patients.

 - Holy Trinity Charitable Trust, Trivandrum- Patients have to apply directly.